T-Troll/alienfx-tools/README.md

 ## Supported hardware:

-Virtually any Alienware/Dell G-series notebook and desktop.
+Light control: Virtually any Alienware/Dell G-series notebook and desktop, some Alienware mouses.
+Monitor support in progress.
+Fan control: Modern Alienware/Dell G-Series notebooks (any m-series, x-series, Area51m), Aurora R7 desktop and later models, some older notebooks (13R2 and compatible).

 Project Wiki have [more details and the list of tested devices](https://github.com/T-Troll/alienfx-tools/wiki/Supported-and-tested-devices-list).
 If your device not supported, you can [help me to support it](https://github.com/T-Troll/alienfx-tools/wiki/How-to-collect-data-for-the-new-light-device).
+For fan control - Send me ACPI dump from [RW Everything](http://rweverything.com/) for analysis.

 ## Known issues
-- Some High-level (Dell) SDK functions can not work as designed.
-This may be fixed in upcoming AWCC updates.
-It's not an `alienfx-cli` bug.
-- Hardware light effects breathing, spectrum, rainbow doesn't supported for older (APIv1-v3) devices.
+- Hardware light effects breathing, spectrum, rainbow doesn't supported for older (APIv1-v3) and per-key RGB (APIv5) devices.
-- Hardware light effects (and global effect) didn't work with software light effects at the same time for APIv4-v5 (hardware bug, "Update" command stop all effects).
+- Hardware light effects (and global effect) didn't work with software effects at the same time for APIv4-v5 (hardware bug, "Update" command stop all effects).
 Disable monitoring in `alienfx-gui` to use it.
 - DirectX12 games didn't allow to access GPU or frame, so `Ambient` effect will not work, and `alienfx-gui` can't handle GPU load for it correctly.
 - Using hardware power button, especially for events, can provide hardware light system acting slow right after color update! `alienfx-gui` will switch to "Devices" tab or quit with visible delay.
 - **WARNING!** Strongly recommended to stop AWCCService if you plan to use `alienfx-gui` application with "Power Button"-related features.
 Keep it working can provide unexpected results up to light system freeze (for APIv4).